joshi-akash/driver-drowsiness-monitor/README.md

 - They frequently occur with the eyes **partially open or fully closed** for very brief intervals, making them nearly impossible for the driver to notice in themselves.
 - At highway speeds, even a **1–2 second** lapse translates to the vehicle traveling the length of a football field with no active control input.
 - Traditional countermeasures (rolling down a window, loud music, caffeine) treat symptoms of alertness rather than measuring the physiological signal directly.
+- Visual-only warnings are easy to miss — a driver whose eyes are already closed cannot see a screen alert.

 ### The Solution

 This project implements a **non-intrusive, hardware-agnostic** fatigue monitoring system that runs entirely through a web browser:

 - No specialized IR cameras, wearables, or in-cabin dedicated hardware — only a **standard webcam**.
-- Continuous, real-time analysis of **facial landmarks** to compute eye closure state.
+- Continuous, real-time analysis of **facial landmarks** to compute eye closure state via dynamic frame streaming.
-- A responsive web dashboard that streams live video, overlays detection metrics, and raises an active alert the moment drowsy behavior is detected — buying the driver critical seconds to react before a micro-sleep event occurs.
+- A responsive web dashboard that streams live video, overlays detection metrics, and — critically — triggers an **immediate audio buzzer (`alarm.wav`)** the moment prolonged eye closure is detected.
+Because the alert is auditory rather than purely visual, it reaches the driver even when their eyes are closed, buying critical seconds to react before a micro-sleep event turns into a collision.

 ---